nermin303/Machine-Learning-Projects/Churn Prediction/Readme.md

  # Predicting Customer Churn in the Telecom Sector

-This repository contains the files for a graduation project that predicts customer churn in the telecom sector using **Logistic Regression** and **XGBoost** models.
+This repository contains the files for a project that predicts customer churn in the telecom sector using **Logistic Regression** and **XGBoost** models.
 It includes all steps from data cleaning to final model evaluation.

 ## 📌 Project Overview